yashgupta7337/kafka-local-tutorial/README.md

 - To make a consumer group, run `node consumer.js user-1` in one terminal
 - To start producer, run `node producer.js` in other terminal
 - Now, we have 1 Producer and 1 Consumer Group (or 1 consumer)

+## Example Usage
-9. In producer terminal, try out the this:
+In the producer terminal:
 - Type `iron-man north` and press `Enter`, in consumer logs, you will see `user-1: [rider-updates]: PART: 0 {"name":"iron-man","location":"north"}`
 - Type `iron-man south` and press `Enter`, in consumer logs, you will see `user-1: [rider-updates]: PART: 1 {"name":"iron-man","location":"south"}`